-As fans continue to fight over limited PS5 restock, Sony is seemingly looking past its supply woes and has begun trickling out information about PSVR 2.
-While Sony has yet to unveil a name for its new VR headset, we'll refer to it as PSVR 2 for the time being.
+As fans continue to fight over limited PS5 restock, Sony is seemingly looking past its supply woes and has begun trickling out information about its next-gen PSVR.
+At CES 2022, Sony confirmed that it would be called the PlayStation VR 2, which we'll call PSVR 2 for brevity's sake.

-VR gaming hasn't yet become the defacto way to experience interactive entertainment, it is slowly entering the mainstream, especially with the success of Facebook's Oculus Quest 2.
+VR gaming hasn't yet become the de facto way to experience interactive entertainment, though it's now slowly entering the mainstream, especially with the success of Facebook's Oculus Quest 2.
 Given that the PS5 is currently the fastest-selling console in history, there might be enough buyers willing to give the successor to the moderately successful PSVR a chance.

 Despite this, Sony still felt it was worth letting developers know publicly that a new headset would be coming so that game development could begin.